 - if passing on the right would require the driver to go over an unpaved road

-The fine varies depending on location.
+The civil penalty varies depending on location.
 In the City of Las Vegas, the ticket is $305.

-No matter the jurisdiction, the fine doubles if the incident occurred in a Nevada work zone or pedestrian zone.
+No matter the jurisdiction, the civil penalty doubles if the incident occurred in a work zone or pedestrian zone.

 It is often possible to get traffic ticket charges reduced to a non-moving violation or even dismissed.
 Typical defenses are: